Foveaux Strait: Marine mammals

 Approximately 50 species of cetaceans (porpoises, dolphins and whales) and pinnipeds (sea lions and seals) are found in New Zealand waters.
 Of these, at least 24 species of cetacean, and four species of pinniped have been observed in the Foveaux Strait region.
 Some are resident throughout the year, while others, such as baleen whales, pass through Foveaux Strait in winter and spring on migration.
 Species of whale observed in the strait include orca, humpback whales and southern right whales.
 The strait is a mating area for southern right whales during winter.
 The wider Southland region also has small populations of nationally endangered dolphins including bottlenose and Hector's dolphin.
-A breeding colony of the endanged New Zealand sea lion has recently established at the southern end of Stewart Island.
+A breeding colony of the endangered New Zealand sea lion has recently established at the southern end of Stewart Island.
 The New Zealand fur seal is present year-round in significant numbers.
 On land, sea lions are generally found on sandy beaches, but fur seals are more likely to be found on rocky shorelines.